Skip to content

 Your documentation must always support the time billed, so be sure your session notes clearly state the start and end times.

-Family and Group Therapy Codes
+CPT Codes for Family and Group Sessions

 When therapy involves more than one individual, you’ll need a different set of codes to bill for your services.
 For family therapy, the correct code depends on whether the patient is present.
 Use code 90846 for family psychotherapy when the patient is not present.
 If the patient is in the session, you’ll use 90847.
 For sessions involving multiple clients who are not related, you should use code 90853 for group psychotherapy.
 These distinct codes ensure you can accurately bill for the different dynamics and complexities involved in multi-person therapy settings.

-Crisis Intervention Codes
+When to Use Crisis Intervention Codes

 Crisis situations require immediate and intensive care, and the CPT codes reflect that.
 When you provide urgent assessment and psychotherapy to a client in severe distress, you’ll use code 90839.
 This code covers the first 60 minutes of crisis intervention.
 If the session extends beyond that, you can use the add-on code +90840 for each additional 30 minutes of service.
 These codes are reserved for situations where a client’s condition requires urgent intervention to prevent them from harming themselves or others.
 Proper use of these codes is a critical component of any comprehensive medical billing strategy.